modernserf/hyperyak/README.md

 ## Definitions and History

 But it doesn't have to be this way.
 There are some software paradigms that have something for people all across the spectrum, from user to programmer and everyone in between.
 The one I'm going to be talking about today is hypermedia: in its simplest form, its a nonlinear collection of linked documents.
-The germ of the idea goes back to at least the dawn of computers: Vannevar Bush, in his essay As We May Think, imagines the Memex, a workstation containing a collection of the world's knowlege in microfiche, with an automated system for travelling between cross-references.
+The germ of the idea goes at least as far back as the dawn of computers: Vannevar Bush, in his essay As We May Think, imagines the Memex, a workstation containing a collection of the world's knowlege in microfiche, with an automated system for travelling between cross-references.

 The terms "hypertext" and "hypermedia" come from Ted Nelson's Project Xanadu from the early 60s; although this has never released any software, a lot of the theory and terminology of hypermedia comes from his writing.
 In Nelson's vision, hypermedia is not just a format for publishing existing information but a form of creation -- as hypermedia encourages you to write nonlinearly, it therefore helps you to _think_ nonlinearly.